 - Foods with high cholesterol

-So by now you know the answer to the question can diabetes cause a stroke.
+How Does Diabetes Cause a Stroke?
+So by now you know the answer.
 There’s no doubt about it and if you don’t do something now to change your lifestyle, you won’t be able to prevent it.
 Now’s the time.
 You now have the tools to do this.
 Don’t wait.
 Avoid ever having a stroke.
 You can do this.
 Just take action!

 If you have any questions or comments, please feel free to leave them below and pass this on to others who may need help.
 I would appreciate it!
 Thank you for reading and have a happy and a healthy one!